makrai/notes/zhou2106-finetune-bert-acl22.md

   each cluster only contains the points with the same label, and there are no overlaps between the convex hulls of these clusters
-* Any decision boundary must cross the regions between the clusters that have different labels (see in Figure 1).
-Since fine-tuning a contextualized representation creates different representations for different tasks, it is reasonable to probe the representation based on a given task
+* Any decision boundary must cross the regions between the clusters that have different labels (see in Figure 1)
+  * Since fine-tuning creates different representations for different tasks, it is reasonable to probe the representation based on a given task
 * allow us to measure three properties of interest:

 ### Number of Clusters